-An accumulator in the water system (under the bed) will smooth out the water flow, and eliminates water hammer and pulsations from the water pump.
+An accumulator in the water system will smooth out the water flow, and eliminates water hammer and pulsations from the water pump.
 This accumulator has a diaphragm which separates the air on top from the water so it will not become "water logged."
-It comes charged with 20 psi, which may be increased to 25 psi through Schrader valve on top if desired.